 In applications where the current being measured is inherently noisy, filtering after the output of the current sense amplifier can be the best approach, especially if the amplifier output is connected to high impedance circuitry.
 Other applications, such as dc/dc converters and power supplies, may also require filtering at the current sense amplifier’s input.

 For example, shunt inductance can significantly affect frequency response as the shunt resistors decrease in value.
 At values below 1 mΩ, the shunt inductance can cause a zero in the transfer function, resulting in corner frequencies in the low 100s of kHz.
-The amplitude of high-frequency spike transients on the current sensing line is increased by the shunt inductance and can overload the front end of the shunt current sensing IC.
+The shunt inductance increases the amplitude of high-frequency spike transients on the current sensing line and can overload the front end of the shunt current sensing IC.
 Adding filtering to the input of the amplifier can correct this problem (Figure 3).
 Filtering can be needed even if the spike frequencies are above the rated bandwidth of the current sensing IC.

 Designers have a variety of current sensing technologies to select from, including Hall effect devices, inductive sensors, metal film, and full metal shunts.
-When designing current sensing circuits, the various sensing technologies offer varying safety, thermal challenges, precision and accuracy, and cost combinations.
+The various sensing technologies offer varying safety, thermal challenges, precision and accuracy, and cost combinations when designing current sensing circuits.
 In some applications, it’s necessary to compensate for parasitic inductances and use filtering techniques to ensure robust and accurate current measurements.

 Current Sense Amplifiers: Input and Output Filtering, onsemi